gsans/aws-loft-tlv-amplify-workshop-react/README.md

 > Next, we'll be prompted for the following:

 - Provide your pinpoint resource name: __amplifyanalytics__
 - Apps need authorization to send analytics events.
 Do you want to allow guest/unauthenticated users to send analytics events (recommended when getting started)? __Y__
-- overwrite YOURFILEPATH-cloudformation-template.yml __Y__

 ### Recording events